 Her marriage and motherhood did not stop Madame Renée from staying unsexed and dynamic as always.
 She had a jeu de paume created in the palace gardens of Elsinore and taught her always hot-blooded, passionate heir to play tennis, in fact.
 She wrote her own memoirs and a series of essays on the parallels between Norse and Classical mythology.
 Only two of her children survived, the first and the last: the Chancellor's lady was taken away by a burning fever when little Ophelia was merely a fortnight old.
 The name Ophelia had Renée muttered in her dreams, clouded by fever and blood loss; she barely got to know her youngest daughter to hold her for an instant and name her.
 Two children whose lord father was too busy with notions of statescraft and who would be raised in both Norse lore and dreams of sunny France, like their lady mother had once longed for the dark North once upon a time.
 Now it was Laertes's turn to stand for, to defend his little sister with wooden sword or racket in hand, that adorable little light-elf or moon-child already betrothed in the cradle to the Crown Prince himself.
 Laertes would ensure, as long as his warm heart throbbed with youthful passion, that she would never get hurt, come hell or highwater.
 They were siblings after all.
 Half French and half Scandinavian, but themselves at heart at the end of the day.
 The day would come when the tall stripling would be parted from her, to see the world in general and France in particular, the land of sunshine and colour, of fencing and tennis, and worry in foreign lands about his little sister's welfare back at home... but still, as long as both of them were children, he would stay by her side, or rather in front of her; there was nothing to worry about.

-When he left Belmont, the estate where he had been born and raised, to study at Padua University, little did he know about the ways in which his life was going to take those twists and turns and he would return three decades later, after three decades during which the Belmont shire had never heard of his whereabouts, with a wooden left leg from the knee downwards and a commoner, orphan, freckled camp wench for a wife.
+When he left Belmont, the estate where he had been born and raised, to study at Padua University, little did he know about the ways in which his life was going to take those twists and turns and he would return two or three decades later, after two three decades during which the Belmont shire had never heard of his whereabouts, with a wooden left leg from the knee downwards and a commoner, orphan, freckled camp wench for a wife.
 And that he would have to call the old lady out and have his way, two young people's wills outweighing the stern matriarch's... including the wish that he'd married Desdemona, that rightish councilman's only daughter who had spent every summer in his company until he left for university.

 They were both only children, so good friends that they merely saw one another as siblings.
 All that flower-chain-making and berry-picking and swimming in the lake and studying together?
 Right what any good pair of best friends would do.
 Even if the village children derisively called them "the fiancés," since a boy and a girl who are not blood-related and doing what friends do are usually the target of such raillery.
 And the sobriquet even became more meaningful when, on some summer evenings, under the pretext of seeing how the children were doing, her lord father frequented Belmont and the company of his lady mother, and they talked about how well Desdemona and that Cassio boy got along and what a gain it would be for both dynasties, the old money and the new, to tie the knot once both children came of age.